higginsbotham/docker-image-logitech-media-server/README.md

 This is a Docker image for running the Logitech Media Server package (aka SqueezeboxServer).

-It contains my own `custom-convert.conf` and one patch to enhance the audio quality of the stream.
-Updated de/encoders make use of not-well-documented functionality in order to more fully integrate SoX's stellar resampling capabilities.
+It contains my own transcoding rules that make use of not-well-documented functionality in order to more fully integrate SoX's stellar resampling capabilities.

+Binaries for popular de/encoders are updated to latest versions.

 The web interface runs on port 9000.
-Players will connect on that port so make sure it remains published even if you also publish it to host port 80 ("80:9000"), or if you disable the web server (see Environment Variables, below).
+Players will connect on that port so make sure it remains published even if you also publish it to host port 80 (`80:9000`), or if you disable the web server (see Environment Variables, below).

 Using docker-compose
 ====================

 There is a [docker-compose.yml][] included in this repository.
-This is currently the best way to build the image and run the container.
+This is currently the best way to build the image and run the container, since it is not published on the Docker Hub.
 The compose file includes the following:

     volumes:
       - ${AUDIO_DIR}:/music:ro